holoviz/holoviz/doc/heps/hep2.md

 ### Backwards compatibility

 The HoloViz Projects serve different purposes in the ecosystem.
 Some are more foundational and have been in place for a long time, for instance, Colorcet or Param.
 Given their position, these Projects should be treated with extra care when it comes to backwards compatibility.
 For instance, maintainers of these Projects should favor making breaking changes in major releases and adopting longer deprecation periods.
 On the other hand, some Projects are newer and have an API that is still being gradually refined (e.g. Lumen).
-These Projects are not expected to be as stable, they change more quickly.
+These Projects are not expected to be as stable, and will change much more quickly.

 Overall, the HoloViz Projects are known to be stable and their users have built this expectation.
 The functionalities they provide are generally not moved or removed lightly.
 Maintainers should aim to keep the Projects stable; moving or removing a feature from a code base **must** be motivated, in particular when it is done outside of a major release.